Therapeutic target discovery using Boolean network attractors: improvements of kali: Methods

 \subsection{Extending to multivalued logic}

-Multivalued logic requires suitable operators to be introduced.
-One solution is to use a mathematical formulation of the Boolean operators which also works with multivalued logic, just as the Zadeh operators.
+Extending to multivalued logic requires suitable operators to be introduced.
+One solution is to use an implementation of the Boolean operators which also works with multivalued logic, just as the Zadeh operators.
 These operators are a generalization of the Boolean ones proposed for fuzzy logic by its pioneer Lotfi Zadeh \cite{zadeh1965fuzzy}.
-Their mathematical formulation is:
+Their formulation is: \begin{small}